 - Vaccine appointment scheduling forms

-If you’re a medical provider or any other entity managing PHI, you can rest assured that JotForm’s form templates provide a safe, secure way to collect information.
-(Please note that you must have a Silver, Gold, or Enterprise plan to enable HIPAA compliance.)
+If you’re a medical provider or any other entity managing PHI, you can rest assured that Jotform’s form templates provide a safe, secure way to collect information.
+(Please note that you must have a Gold, or Enterprise plan to enable HIPAA compliance features.)

-Plus, JotForm Tables gives you the ability to analyze and evaluate that information.
-You can choose from a variety of HIPAA-compliant tools to support workflows and other everyday tasks in your practice and make it easier to protect your patients’ privacy.
+Plus, Jotform Tables gives you the ability to analyze and evaluate that information.
+You can choose from a variety of HIPAA-friendly tools to support workflows and other everyday tasks in your practice and make it easier to protect your patients’ privacy.